 Member at Large

-Susan Green is Senior Vice President of Marketing at Elevations Credit Union, where she directs marketing and communications strategy and execution.
+Susan Green is Chief Marketing Officer at Elevations Credit Union, where she directs marketing and communications strategy and execution.
 During her tenure, she has led some of Elevations’ key green initiatives, including partnering with Boulder’s EnergySmart program to provide low-cost loans to fund energy efficiency upgrades for consumers and businesses.
 Susan is passionate about nature and the outdoors and all the Colorado lifestyle affords.
 In fact, you might say Susan’s last name describes how she feels about the world.

 Rachel is a Colorado native who loves all things food!
 From gardening with her family growing up, to serving at local breakfast favorite the South Side Walnut Cafe, to now fostering a career in Natural Products, she has always supported good quality food.
 During her 7 year stint at South Side she met Jessica and Matt Benjamin who got her involved with the Growe Foundation.
 She has been on the events team since the get go and utilizes her current role as the Sponsorship Manager for Natural Products Expo West to help pull off some really exciting Growe events.
 Rachel is looking forward to her future kiddos benefiting one day from the Growe gardens in our schools!